-In Delhi, the need for affordable legal assistance is enormous.
+IBJ volunteer lawyer Katyayni with Fatima Prison: The Story of Fatima In Delhi, the need for affordable legal assistance is enormous.
 Two out of three prisoners in India are in pre-trial detention; that is, they have not appeared before a judge or received a fair trial.
 Fatima is among the many women who have been arbitrarily detained in Prison No.6, a women's prison that is part of Tihar Central Jail in Delhi, the largest prison in Asia.
 A young mother, Fatima was arrested in March after being wrongly implicated in a case of theft.
 As is the case for most people in India, Fatima was unable to afford a private lawyer.
-Without access to legal representation, she remained in jail unable to care for her 4-yearold son, who was left in the care of her ailing mother.
+Without access to legal representation, she remained in jail unable, to care for her 4-year-old son, who was left in the care of her ailing mother.
 Through a rights awareness camp organized by IBJ India in the Delhi Women's Prison, Fatima found out about IBJ's pro-bono work.
 After reaching out to an IBJ volunteer lawyer, Fatima received free legal assistance and was successfully granted bail.
 She is now back living with her mother and her son while her trial takes place.
+IBJ, by providing free legal assistance and conducting rights awareness camps, was able to intervene early on and end Fatima's detention in chronically overcrowded conditions.
+IBJ is one of the few organizations that give ordinary individuals the chance to access justice and reclaim their freedom in an environment where many prisoners cannot afford legal assistance and are unaware of their rights.